-This policy governs the creation, administration and presentation of the College's Electronic Master Calendar.
-The Electronic Master Calendar is the central repository of all campus events and is part of the College's event management and space scheduling system.
+This policy governs the creation, administration and presentation of the Electronic Master Calendar.
+The Electronic Master Calendar is the central repository of all campus events and is part of the university's event management and space scheduling system.
 Space scheduling and other event management functions are addressed in Chapter 440 of the College Handbook.